christianjbrown/php-code-quality-scripts/README.md

 ### Standalone installation

+If you want to use these tools in a standalone way, not specific to a project:

 * `git clone` his repository to a directory of choice on your local machine.
 * change to the install directory and run `composer update`